epigen/DNAmeth500species/README.md

 https://github.com/jklughammer/RefFreeDMA
 https://github.com/jklughammer/bisulfiteBlast

-2. for the analysis install the following packages via install.packages or bioconductor: simpleCache, parallel, Rsamtools, data.table, dplyr, tidyr, ggplot2, ggrepel, ggseqlogo, pheatmap, ComplexHeatmap, circlize, ape, ggtree, taxize, phylobase, tidytree, maps, dummies, MASS, boot, magrittr, corrplot, caret, LiblineaR, rr2, ggdendro, phylolm, dendextend, mclust, kebabs, ROCR, seqLogo, pheatmap, ggseqlogo, treeio, pryr, tibble, msa, ggubr, Biostrings, RColorBrewer, plyr, TFBSTools, JASPAR2014, GenomicRanges, topGO, biomaRt, MASS, stringr
+2. for the analysis we use two versions of R (3.6.1 for the most part and 4.1 for the SVM modelling).
+We provide the conda environmets with listed packages as yaml files in the envs folders.
+The missing packages that were not available via conda and must be installed within R are provided as csv tables.

 ### 00: Preparing to run the pipeline on raw data

-Preparing to run RefFreeDMA, if you want to start from the raw data.
-This will prepare the run folders and shell scripts containing the commands to run RefFeeDMA.
+For the first processing step the RefFreeDMA pipeline[https://github.com/jklughammer/RefFreeDMA] is used.
+The 00.1 script will prepare the run folders and shell scripts containing the commands to run RefFeeDMA.
+For setting up RefFreeDMA please follow the instructions in the corresponding repository.
-If run in interactive mode stats can be checked and parameters can be adjusted.

 ```bash
 Rscript 00.1_prepareRefFreeDMA.R
 ```
 ### 01: Creating a comprehensive sample annotation table

 Following scripts will generate some additional data metrices, that are used in most subsequent analysis.
 Here we create the big summary annotation table and other initial stats:
 ```bash